-The cost of gym memberships and home exercise equipment can make you feel like it's too expensive to stay fit.
-The good news is you don't need a lot of money to get in great shape.
+Paying for gym memberships and pricey home exercise equipment can stress your budget.
+They can make you feel like it's too expensive to stay fit.
+The good news, though, is that you don't need a lot of money to get into great shape.

-Three respected exercise experts: Steven Blair, PhD, at the University of South Carolina, Jennifer Huberty, PhD, at the University of Nebraska, and Andrea Dunn, PhD, at Klein Buendal in Colorado, recommend 10 budget-friendly exercise gadgets.
+We've found helpful recommendations on 10 budget-friendly exercise gadgets, courtesy of respected exercise experts: Steven Blair, PhD, at the University of South Carolina, Jennifer Huberty, PhD, at the University of Nebraska, and Andrea Dunn, PhD, at Klein Buendal in Colorado.

 Resistance bands are cheap, portable and offer a variety of workout options.
 A set of bands will only set you back about $10, and most come with instructions on how to use them.
 Resistance training can tone nearly every muscle in your body, and the intense workout will burn calories.

-A pair of hand weights -- also known as dumbbells -- offers a great upper-body strengthening workout.
+Also known as dumbbells, a pair of hand weights offers a great upper-body strengthening workout.
 Another option: Use everyday weighted objects you can easily grasp in each hand, such as a water bottle, socks filled with dried beans or sand, or a bag of rice.
-Basic hand weights: $15.
+Basic hand weights: $10.

-Medicine balls look like basketballs but are weighted and can help enhance muscle strength, coordination, agility, and balance.
+Medicine balls look like basketballs but are weighted.
+They can help enhance muscle strength, coordination, agility, and balance.
 Some exercises you can try are holding the medicine ball above your head while doing lateral flexes to tone your abdominal obliques, or squeeze the ball between your knees while doing reverse curls.
 Medicine ball cost: $20.